solana-labs/solana/book/src/block-confirmation.md

 Locktower is the proposed [fork selection](fork-selection.md) algorithm.
 It proposes that payment to miners be postponed until the *stack* of validator votes reaches a certain depth, at which point rollback is not economically feasible.
-As it affects this proposal, it means that the vote program would likely implement locktower.
+The vote program may therefore implement locktower.
 Vote instructions would need to reference a global locktower account so that it can track cross-block state.

 ## Challenges